stonecrusher/simpleMenuWizard/README.md

     * `media-context.css` when right-clicking on media like audio or html5 video
     * `select-context.css` when right-clicking on selected text or object
     * `sidebar-context.css` when right-clicking on items in bookmark- or history sidebar
+    * `sidebar-header.css` when left-clicking the sidebar dropdown menu
     * `tab-context.css` when right-clicking on a tab
     * `toolbar-context.css` when right-clicking on toolbar or tabbar
     * `urlbar-context.css` when right-clicking on the addressbar